 With that in mind, here are six typical costs to incorporate into your CAB program plan:

-- Training: If you’re determined to initiate and manage your CAB on your own with your internal team without utilizing outside experts, then, at a minimum, invest in CAB Training to confirm you’re taking the right steps to ensure your program’s success.
+6) Training: If you’re determined to start and manage your CAB on your own with your internal team without utilizing outside experts, then, at a minimum, invest in CAB Training to confirm you’re taking the right steps to ensure your program’s success.
 Those who opt to learn as they go or “wing it” will almost certainly create a sub-standard experience for their customers.

 While CABs do not have to break your budget, you should invest the time, resources, people and budget to ensure a premium experience for your most valued customers.
 Otherwise, if you’re not willing to fully invest in your program, perhaps you’ll want to consider whether starting a CAB is in your best interest at all.